Phase transition of singular Gibbs measures for three-dimensional Schr\"odinger-wave system: Introduction

-\noi is not finite for any $p>2$ because of the super Gaussian growth.
-Therefore, it cannot be normalized into a probability measure.
-To overcome this issue, it was proposed in \cite{LRS} to add a mass cut-off, namely to replace the densities for the $\Phi^4_d$-measure and the Gibbs measure $\rho$ in \eqref{gibbs} and \eqref{Phi4d} with
+\noi for any $\ld \in \R\setminus\{0\}$, where $\vec \mu=\mu \otimes \mu \otimes \mu_0$, $\mu$ is the Gaussian free field and $\mu_0$ is the white noise measure.
+To overcome this issue, Lebowitz, Rose, and Speer proposed in \cite{LRS} adding a mass cut-off, specifically replacing the density for the Gibbs measure with\footnote{Here $Z$ denotes different normalizing constants that may differ from one line to line.}